hushmirror/docs/README.md

 - [Setup your Hush Innosilicon Miner for pool mining](mining/mine-innosilicon.md)
 - [Setup your Hush Innosilicon Miner for SOLO mining](mining/solo-mining.md)

+#### Translations

+See https://git.hush.is/onryo/translate-sd-sdl for detailed documentation on making Hush translations and https://git.hush.is/hush/translations for an overview of how we deal with translations in the Hush community.

 #### Servers?

 ![computer on fire](images/servers.gif)